INVENTORY MARCH 2019: LARGE COMBO AMPS

 Flame Treble & Bass Reverb, 1973 - An even rarer close cousin of the rare Selmer T&B 50R combo, made by Pat Nolan (ex-Selmer man).
 Imagine a blackface Bassman but with reverb and an amount of British character.
 About fifty watts with Bass and Normal channels and 2x12" vintage Celestion speakers.
 Orange covered amp with orange Tele?
 Yes, great colour co-ordination!

 Selmer Treble & Bass Compact 50R combo, 1973.
 All original, even including the plastic cover.
-Sort of related to the Flame combo above.The "compact" name is something of a misnomer, this one is bigger and heavier than that one!
+Sort of related to the Flame combo above.The "compact" name is something of a misnomer, this is bigger and heavier than that one!
 Anyway, it's the classic Selmer T&B head (with reverb) sharing a box with a pair of Celestion G12H greenbacks.

 Laney Supergroup 2x12" combo, 1972.
 Notionally similar (but subtly different to) Marshalls of the same era, Laneys were the amp of choice for Tony Iommi.
 This one is the 60 watt version feeding two Celestion G12H speakers. |